 To the west of the sanatorium there was a small chapel built by Montuhotep Nebhepetre (during the eleventh dynasty) and featuring inscriptions referring to Merenptah (of the nineteenth dynasty).
 It is thought that this chapel was dedicated to the cult of the pharaoh rather than the goddess Hathor.
 The chapel has been dismantled and re-built inside the Cairo Museum.

-It is thought that there were ancillary temples dedicated to destruction of the temples of Horus and their child Ihy and/or Hor sema-tawy within the temple complex, but these buildings have not survived.
+It is believed that there were ancillary temples dedicated to Horus, and to their child Ihy and/or Hor sema-tawy within the temple complex, but these buildings have not survived.